… to the heart of the Yuri world!

 Or, as a fallen cis-gendered straight euroethnic middle age guy such may not be available to my too-poisoned soul?
-It might only be available to individuals and communities that struggle against the oppression that my tribe (whose leaders are pretty damn stingy by my reckoning; I will admit some scraps fall off the table but lets not do the privilege hurling competition right now, please?) towards a brighter tomorrow.
-Can I drop in the youtube INTERNATIONALE video again to prove my good faith?
+It might only be available to individuals and communities that struggle against the oppression of my tribe, (whose leaders are pretty damn stingy by my reckoning; I will admit some scraps fall off the table but lets not do the privilege hurling competition right now, please?) towards a brighter tomorrow.
+Can I drop in the YouTube INTERNATIONALE video again to prove my good faith?

 Or I may be too irresponsible, unreliable, lazy and/ or bloody minded to make a good ally in any case.